lairtech/lair.lang/README.md

 * `Literal` will hold a string that will literally be matched against the input string at the actual index position and returns the index + length of the matched string
 * `OrderedChoice` will hold multiple `Pattern` in order and try to match them one at a time against the input string at the index position.
 The first `Pattern` that matches will be the result of the `OrderedChoice`

 With just that 2 Patterns and the `match` functions we can implement out PEG recognizer for `Boolean`s that will return the index until it matched or nothing.
-If we matched nothing we just return nothing from the `parseExpr` function.
+If we matched nothing we just return nothing from the `Lair.parse` function.
 If we matched something we will check if the index is after the last index of the input string.
 Later on we will properly improve the match function to support hole or nothing matches but for now that is enough.

 For convenience we may use operator overloading and pattern constructing functions to make a small PEG domain specific language grammar that is better readable.